State v. Womack, 2018-CF-4676 (Duval Co.)

 State v.
 Gadson, 2011-CF-6115 (Duval County 2019)

-Holding: Granting 3.850, in part, for resentencing where counsel failed to object to improper sentencing considerations.
+Holding: Granting 3.850 and ordering resentencing where counsel failed to object to improper sentencing considerations.

 Smith v.
 State, 44 Fla.
 L. Weekly D2770 (Fla.
 5th DCA November 15, 2019)

-Holding: Reversing order summarily denying 3.850 motion based on new evidence of juror misconduct for evidentiary hearing.
+Holding: Reversing lower tribunal's order summarily denying 3.850 motion based on new evidence of juror misconduct, for evidentiary hearing.

 State v.
 Baker, 2010-CF-4516 (Duval County 2019)